ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/security_settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the name suggests, this setting determines whether or not members are
-allowed to change their "username" after they register.
-Members will
+allowed to change their own usernames after registration.
+(Members will
-always be able to change their "screen name" if they choose to use one.
+always be able to change their own screen names.)

 .. _allow-multi-logins-label: